 It's a big decision - you don't want to go to all the trouble of having wiring and equipment installed, and possibly signing a binding contract, only to find out that there were faster, better, or cheaper internet options available to you.

-With fiber you get a symmetrical connection - meaning upload speeds are the same as download.
+With fiber you get a symmetrical connection - meaning upload speeds are the same as download - and stable wireless high-speed Internet connections.

-- Dial-up: The oldest type of internet connection is still hanging around.
-As reported by CNET, the Pew Research Center found that 3% of Americans still get online via their phone line and a 56Kbps connection.
+- Dial-up: The oldest type of internet access is still hanging around.
+As reported by CNET, the Pew Research Center found that 3% of Americans still go online via their phone line and a 56Kbps connection.
 3% may not sound like much, but it amounts to nine million people.
-The most common reasons cited are living in a location with no access to high-speed internet providers, and financial concerns, as dial-up, is very inexpensive (about $10/month).
+The most common reasons cited are living in a location with no internet access to high-speed internet providers, and financial concerns, as dial-up Internet is very inexpensive (about $10/month).

-- DSL: This type of connection, Digital Subscriber Line, also utilizes the phone line.
+- DSL: This type of broadband Internet connection, Digital Subscriber Line, also utilizes the phone line.
 DSL Internet, however, is much faster than dial-up, with a potential download speed up to 15Mbps.
-This option is available in many rural areas, although not all.
+This high-speed Internet access option is available in many rural areas, although not all areas.
+CenturyLink DSL is one such package that provides the customer with a DSL connection.
+CenturyLink DSL offers speeds of up to 40Mbps.

-- Satellite: Satellite Internet connection is available virtually anywhere you live, no matter how rural, due to the fact that it operates via a satellite in geosynchronous space (meaning it's stationary).
+- Satellite: Satellite broadband Internet service is available virtually anywhere you live, no matter how rural, due to the fact that it operates via a satellite dish in geosynchronous space (meaning it's stationary).
 It can be expensive, however, especially if you use a lot of data.
-On the plus side, satellite brings broadband internet access to rural locations, with one company providing speeds up to 25Mbps.
+On the plus side, the satellite Internet provider service brings broadband Internet access to rural locations, with one satellite Internet service company providing speeds up to 25Mbps.

-- Cable: The most common type of connection is cable.
-It offers high speeds, up to 100Mbps, and a stable connection for high-demand online tasks.
-Cable internet is vulnerable to slowdowns due to heavy network traffic, and some find it a bit on the pricey side.
+- Cable: The most common type of connection is cable, which is a type of high-speed Internet access.
+The coaxial cable grants you high speeds, up to 100Mbps, and a stable connection for high-demand online tasks.
+Because the cable internet provider relies on coaxial cable usage, this type of connection is vulnerable to slowdowns due to heavy network traffic, and some users find it a bit on the pricey side.
 Still, this option tops all others as the connection of choice, likely in large part because no new wiring is required if you already have cable television.

-- Fiber: This is the newest connection technology available to consumers, and offers speeds of 1000Mbps (also known as gigabit internet) or higher.
-With fiber optic Internet, you get a symmetrical connection - meaning upload speeds are the same as download.
-It can be pricey, although some providers are already quite competitive with cable prices.
+- Fiber: This high-speed internet connection is the newest technology available to consumers, offering speeds of 1000Mbps (also known as gigabit internet) or higher.
+With fiber-optic cable, you get a symmetrical connection - meaning upload speeds are the same as download speeds, even as wireless internet.
+It can be pricey, although some providers are already quite competitive with fiber-optic prices.
+You'll definitely receive wireless high-speed Internet with fiber-optic cable.

 Now that you know all of the different types of service available, let's take a look at what you will typically encounter as far as technologies available in your particular locale.

-1. Best Internet Service in My Area: Urban
+1. The Best Internet Service in Urban Areas

-If you happen to live in a large city or its surrounding towns, you will likely have access to the widest variety of high-speed internet providers.
+If you happen to live in a large city or its surrounding towns, you will likely have access to the widest variety of high-speed internet service providers.
 This is because deployment of the latest connectivity technologies typically starts in the country's major population centers.
-If you live in one of these areas, like New York, Chicago, Los Angeles, and even Boston and Baltimore, you'll be able to take your pick of the litter - fiber optic internet, cable, satellite, or DSL.
+If you live in one of these areas, like New York, Chicago, Los Angeles, and even Boston and Baltimore, you'll be able to take your pick of the following high-speed internet connection types - fiber internet, cable, satellite broadband, or DSL.

-2. Best Internet Service in My Area: Suburban
+2. The Best Internet Service in Suburban Areas

-If you live in an area near a large city, you may have access to fiber - the fastest consumer connection type available to date - although this is less likely than if you live in an urban area.
+If you live in an area near a large city, you may have fiber Internet access - the fastest consumer connection type available to date - although this is less likely than if you live in an urban coverage area.
 Most likely your choices will be cable internet, DSL, or satellite.
-With cable now being capable of providing speeds up to 100Mpbs, suburbanites are likely to find that the answer to "Is there high-speed internet in my area?" is a resounding yes.
+With cable Internet providers now offering cable speeds of up to 100Mpbs, suburbanites are likely to find that the answer to "Is there high speed internet in my area?" is a resounding yes.

-3. Best Internet Service in My Area: Rural
+3. The Best Internet Service in Rural Areas

-A satellite Internet package is likely to be your best bet if you're looking for a reliable connection even in the countryside.
-You'll find companies like HughesNet, Dish, and Exede will offer a high-speed satellite Internet connection at a competitive rate.
+A satellite Internet service package is likely to be your best bet if you're looking for a reliable rural Internet connection.
+You can find a top-tier high-speed satellite Internet provider, that will offer a high-speed satellite Internet connection at a competitive rate.
+However, there are always rural Internet service providers available, such as Time Warner Cable or Comcast Xfinity.

 Following is an overview of the general areas nationwide serviced by each major provider:

-- AT&T: AT&T Internet offers their U-verse service throughout the Midwest from Wisconsin and Michigan down through Texas and Florida, plus Nevada and California.
+- AT&T: AT&T Internet offers their U-verse high-speed Internet service throughout the Midwest from Wisconsin and Michigan down through Texas and Florida, plus Nevada and California.
 The company is also rolling out fiber optic internet across their service area.
 AT&T fiber is currently available in 29 markets, with 38 more cities in the works.
+While the AT&T fiber is tempting, you certainly cannot go wrong with the U-verse high speed Internet packages.

 - Comcast Internet (XFINITY): Comcast XFINITY is the largest of all of the high-speed internet providers in the U.S., and services every state except Iowa, Montana, Nebraska, Nevada, North Dakota, Oklahoma, South Dakota, and Wyoming.
 Comcast's fiber optic internet service, Gigabit Pro, is up and running in 18 million homes across their service area so far.

-- Time Warner Cable: falls only behind Comcast in size.
+- Time Warner Cable: This cable provider falls only behind Comcast in size.
 The company services 29 states, from California to Maine.
 While Time Warner Cable Internet does not offer fiber to consumers at this time, they do have fiber solutions for business in select markets.

 The blunt reality is that in the United States, many people are limited to just one or two choices of provider for high-speed internet service.
 According to the Center for Public Integrity, 55% of Americans have just one option for broadband service - that is, speeds that meet the FCC's broadband definition of 25Mbps or more.